 Veganuary is here, and more than a million people are giving this plant-based diet a try this month.
-If you are kicking off 2021 with a healthy resolution and trying Veganuary, here are the best restaurants and foods to try whilst in Belize.
+If you are kicking off the year with a healthy resolution and trying Veganuary, here are the best restaurants and foods to try whilst in Belize.

 But first, what exactly is Veganuary?